About the Program

 Honors Admission Requirements

-Admission decisions are based on a student’s academic record, background in history, demonstrated ability to write, and recommendations by faculty or GSIs.
-A general statement of research interests is also required, and the selection committee will strive to ensure that many different topics, places, languages, and time periods are represented among those accepted.
+Admission to the program is limited.
+Decisions are based on a student’s academic record, background in history, demonstrated ability to write, and recommendations by faculty or GSIs.
+To be considered for admission, students must have at least a 3.5 GPA in history courses and a 3.4 GPA overall; high GPA alone does not guarantee admission.
+In exceptional cases, this rule may be waived.
+The selection committee will strive to ensure that many different topics, places, languages, and time periods are represented among those accepted.
 The results of the selection process are announced in mid-November, in time for those chosen to register for History 498 in the winter term.

 Help with Navigating the Libraries